1. The journey to the seychelles is not that bad

 2. The time zones are ‘the right way round’

-Traveling with kids is a challenge at the best of times – trying to keep your kids happy so they aren’t irritating all your fellow passengers on a long-haul flight is tough.
+Travelling with kids is a challenge at the best of times – trying to keep your kids happy so they aren’t irritating all your fellow passengers on a long-haul flight is tough.
 Now imagine they also wake up full of energy and ready for action at 2am on your first night.
 Because the Seychelles is 3-4 hours ahead of the UK, your kids actually sleep in.
 Imagine blissful mornings with your little bundles of joy slumbering until 9am.
 When you head to the Indian ocean….This.
 Actually.
 Happens.

 3. It’s surprisingly affordable

-Let’s not beat around the bush – long haul vacations are not cheap, especially to luxury destinations like the Seychelles, and this conventional wisdom might stop you from even considering spreading your wings; but STOP!
-Getting away during the school summer vacations to Europe will almost always be a wallet crusher.
+Let’s not beat around the bush – long haul holidays are not cheap, especially to luxury destinations like the Seychelles, and this conventional wisdom might stop you from even considering spreading your wings; but STOP!
+Getting away during the school summer holidays to Europe will almost always be a wallet crusher.
 All the while, the Seychelles is actually in its ‘low’ season….if you can class minimal rainfall and 30c as ‘low’.
 Therefore, you can get some incredible deals to some of the world’s best hotels.
 It’s never going to be a budget destination, but the cost may surprise you.

 4. The Seychelles is heart-achingly beautiful

-Most countries, or vacation destinations have a ‘beauty spot’ – you know, the beach on Kefalonia with the ship wreck on it, the turquoise waters of Jolly Harbour, the Eiffel tower, the beach from the movie ‘The Beach’, etc. Inevitably, these spots can be a bit of a let-down, because beauty spots attract people, and suddenly they start to crumble under the weight of tourists visiting.
+Most countries, or holiday destinations have a ‘beauty spot’ – you know, the beach on Kefalonia with the ship wreck on it, the turquoise waters of Jolly Harbour, the Eiffel tower, the beach from the movie ‘The Beach’, etc. Inevitably, these spots can be a bit of a let-down, because beauty spots attract people, and suddenly they start to crumble under the weight of tourists visiting.
 I joke not, in The Seychelles virtually every corner you turn results in a jaw dropping Kodak moment.
 These islands are one of the few locations I have visited where you suffer from a genuine case of beauty fatigue.
 From the platinum sands and the turquoise waters through to the lushest of rainforests…is it paradise?
 It’s pretty close.

 5. They Seychelles have some serious sustainable credentials